carlosgmartin/synax/docs/contributing.md

     ruff check && ruff format && pyright && pytest
     ```

-1. Add files and create a commit:
+1. Add the files you have modified and create a commit:

     ```shell
     git add file1.py file2.py ...